simondlr/Contract-Reactor/README.md

 Given a contract ABI & contract address, the "Contract Reactor" automatically creates a React component to interact with that contract.
 It creates functions and forms to pass arguments to them.
 Mainly useful (at this point) as a way to easily scaffold front-end functions to interact with a contract during testing.

+(Note: Not fully usable yet.
+Only functions without arguments work).

 ## Installation

 It requires React.js & Ethereum.js (web3).
 If other Javascript APIs become available, it will be made more modular.
 See bower.json in examples for an example.